randoop/toradocu-coverage/README.md

 # Toradocu-coverage computations

-This is the initial state of the tools for evaluating Randoop test coverage over the Toradocu corpus.
+This document describes how to setup and run an evaluation of Randoop test coverage over the Toradocu corpus.

 ## Setup

-This is the directory structure that I use:
+This is the directory structure used for testing:
 ```
 toradocu-coverage
+├── calc-coverage.pl
 ├── coverage.sh
 ├── evaluation
 │   ├── coverage
 │   └── logs
 ├── extractcoverage
-├── toradocu
-│   ├── ????
+├── fetch_and_compile_corpus
-│   └── ????
 ├── libs
+├── README.md (this file)
+├── run_randoop_on_corpus
+└── toradocu
+    ├── commons-collections
+    ├── commons-math
+    ├── commons-rng
+    ├── freecol
+    ├── guava
+    ├── jgrapht
+    ├── libs
     ├── logs
-└── run_dyntrace.sh
+    └── plume-lib
 ```
 It is somewhat historical and could be cleaned up.